bkader/Skada-WoTLK/README.md

 ### Parry-haste

 Tracks all parry-hastes caused by players in your raid with access to the targets that parried them.
 Note that this module only records data for bosses that actionly parry-haste.

-### Player Score

-A simple module that evaluates and scores the player performance in the raid, using a simple formula:
-`(damagedone x fact1 + healingdone x fact2 + mitigation x fact3) / damagetaken)`. fact1-3 are mutipliers that depend on the player's role (_damager, healer or tank_).

 ### Potions